Rectal thermometry: Use and procedure

-Rectal thermometry is widely used in veterinary medicine and pediatrics, as well as by adults at home who want the most accurate possible temperature reading and overlook the invasive nature associated with the painless procedure.
-It is accomplished by inserting the tip of a thermometer, usually lubricated with personal lubricant to eliminate friction and aid in insertion past the tightly retentive anal sphincter, to a depth of 1.5 in for an adult, or between .5 and 1 in for a child.
+Rectal thermometry remains widely used in pediatrics and veterinary medicine, where it is the preferred means of determining body temperature.
+It is also practiced by adults at home who want the most accurate possible temperature reading and are willing to overlook the invasive nature of the painless procedure.
+It is accomplished by inserting the tip of a thermometer, usually lubricated, to eliminate friction when pushed through past the tightly retentive anal sphincter, to a depth of 1.5 in for an adult, or between .5 and 1 in for a child.
 The thermometer tip must then be left in place until a reading can be derived, usually about 3 minutes for mercury thermometers and 1 minute for newer electronic types.

-Anal thermometers are often colored cherry red to differentiate them from oral or axillary thermometers, as well as have a shorter, squat, shape similar to a pear or stubby bulb.
+Anal thermometers are often colored cherry red to differentiate them from oral or axillary thermometers.
+Their bulbs also have a shorter, squat shape similar to a pear.
 They are not meant to be used interchangeably with other types of thermometers.